English Vision Statement

 ''We have lots of opportunities for reading such as first thing in the morning, after lunch, reading lessons and when the class teacher reads.''
 (Year 5 child)

-''I am happy and confident to to read out loud in class and will always volunteer.''
+''I am happy and confident to read out loud in class and will always volunteer.''
 (Year 6 child)

 Little Wandle Phonics